iamvs-2002/AI/5_Breadth_First_Search.md

     * Example: If we want to find G, b = 3 and d = 2
         * Therefore, Time complexity = O(b^d) = 3^2 = 9
-        * i.e., At max.
-9 searches will be required for finding G in the above tree.
+        * That means, at max.
+9 searches will be required for finding G in the above tree iff the cose at each edge is same..